Review | BMW i4 M50 - A version of the future (I think) I'm okay with.

 WATCH OUR VIDEO REVIEW HERE!

 Think of 5 new EVs, and I'll bet that at least 4 of them are big blobby-shaped SUVs, except, most of the time, they're not SUVs; they're just confusingly enormous 4-seat cars.
-I understand that large cars are on trend at the moment; customers clearly want to buy them but what I can't work out is why?
-What was ever wrong with a car shaped like - a car?
+I understand that large cars are on trend at the moment; customers clearly want to buy them, but what I can't work out is why?
+What was ever wrong with a car shaped like a car?

-Another thing I like about the i4 is that there are no futuristic brightly coloured fabrics or new bronze-plated twisty knobs or switches (as found in some of the other BMWi models), and I'm pleased about that.
+Another thing I like about the i4 is that there are no futuristic, brightly coloured fabrics or new bronze-plated twisty knobs or switches (as found in some of the other BMWi models), and I'm pleased about that.
 A welcome and familiar resemblance to BMW products of late makes the i4 very pleasing - perhaps reassuring.
-It's almost as if someone in the BMW design team stood their ground in a meeting and said, "hang on a minute, guys, shall we just make one that looks and feels like all the other popular cars we make?"
+It's almost as if someone in the BMW design team stood their ground in a meeting and said, "Hang on a minute, guys, shall we just make one that looks and feels like all the other popular cars we make?"
 Styling gets a big tick; well done, BMW.
-I was keen to see if the drive was comparable too.
+I was keen to see if the drive was comparable, too.

-Driving the i4 M50 (not long after experiencing the petrol M440i) took quite a bit of adjustment.
-I was expecting an altered experience, but the comparison between the petrol and EV models, as it turned out, was actually night and day.
-Thanks to the electric powertrain, the i4 M50 is rapid and accelerats from 0-60 in just 3.9 seconds.
-The sensation of 0-60 from a standstill creates a series of new sensations beyond just being pinned into your seat; the big unexpected one is a very new noise.
-To compensate for the missing sound of an engine, BMW, like many other car makers, has plumbed in a synthetic sound effect to audibly give our brains something to match with the visual sensation of speed.
-The legendary Hans Zimmer composed the sound in the i4 M50 and is best described as 'futuristic'.
+To compensate for the missing sound of an engine, BMW, like many other car makers, has added a synthetic sound effect to give our brains something to match the visual sensation of speed.
+The legendary Hans Zimmer composed the sound for the i4 M50, which is best described as 'futuristic'.
 It's a progressive synthetic drone, the kind of sound you'd expect to hear firing out the back of a spaceship in a sci-fi film, and it's intuitive in line with the increasing speed.
 I suspected I might get bored or even frustrated by the sound after a while, but I actually grew to like it.
 It makes for a great "now, watch this" party trick for your mates in the car.

-BMW is clearly marketing the i4 M50 as 'the first ever EV M', but honestly, I'm not overly convinced that the BMW M team had much input in the M50's overall handling feel.
+BMW is clearly marketing the i4 M50 as 'the first ever EV M', but honestly, I'm not overly convinced that the BMW M team had much final input in the M50's overall handling feel.
 It's simply too heavy to fit into the performance saloon category, but thankfully, the dynamics become predictable with time and some driver adjustment.

 Of course, most people won't buy an i4 M50 to try and compete with the M3 or M4, so I'll focus on the day-to-day.
 As a car to drive, it's lovely.
-BMW has done a superb job of keeping things quiet, and the optional Harmon Kardon sound system sounds excellent, tuning out road noise even at motorway speeds.
-Despite being a hatchback rather than the traditional boot, the boot space is ample and makes a lot of sense in this format.
+BMW has done a superb job of keeping things quiet, and the Harmon Kardon sound system sounds excellent, tuning out road noise even at motorway speeds.
+Despite being a hatchback rather than a traditional boot, the boot space is ample and actually makes a lot of sense in this format.

 Overall, I have been pleasantly surprised by the i4 M50.
 It looks great, drives brilliantly, and will reward many with an exciting new version of driving.
-At £65,785.00, it's comparable in performance vs value to the M3 and M4, too - not to mention the many government grants and financial incentives to also take advantage of.
+At £65,785.00, it's comparable in performance vs value to the M3 and M4, too, not to mention the many government grants and financial incentives to also take advantage of.

 The i4 M50 is the first full EV car I've driven that's made me think, "okay, this could work", and for that reason alone, it feels significant.